cshenton/kindling/README.md

 The great thing about doing things this way is you're not tied to someone else's platform bindings.
 If you need more functionality from the browser, you just write it.

+## Credits

+A big thanks to [flooh](http://github.com/floooh) for sokol and [raulgrell](https://github.com/raulgrell) for wasm tetris.
+These both helped me understand how wasm platform bindings actually work (and at least as importantly, how to get a nice looking fullscreen canvas).